 COVID-19 Public Health Emergency Update 

 Assessing and treating clients in skilled nursing facilities and assisted living facilities

 Since 2010, my clinical work has focused on adults and older adults.
 I greatly enjoy working with older people and their families, and I have several years of experience working in skilled nursing facilities, where I performed cognitive evaluations, created behavior plans for residents with dementia, and provided individual and family therapy for a wide range of disorders.

-I also work as the Director of Professional Affairs for the Massachusetts Psychological Association.
-My role there includes advocating for improvements in mental health care through legislative and regulatory changes, serving on behavioral health-related state task forces and work groups, and providing practice-related consultations to other psychologists.
+I also worked as the Director of Professional Affairs for the Massachusetts Psychological Associationfrom 2016 to 2021.
+My role there included advocating for improvements in mental health care through legislative and regulatory changes, serving on behavioral health-related state task forces and work groups, and providing practice-related consultations to other psychologists.

 My other professional passion is teaching and training.
 I spent 4 years as a Clinical Assistant Professor in the Psychology Department at the University of New Hampshire.
 I also created a number of training programs for clinical and non-clinical staff in skilled nursing facilities, and continues to provide conference presentations and continuing education seminars for mental health professionals.